OPIODS AND OPIATES

 Opium and the Opium Poppy

-raw opium seized in Afghanistan Opium is an addictive narcotic made from the dried, bitter, thickened latex of the seed pod a certain kinds of poppies.
+raw opium seized in Afghanistan Opiates originate from the opium.
+Opium is an addictive narcotic made from the dried, bitter, thickened latex of the seed pod a certain kinds of poppies.
 Used as a medicine and painkiller and for recreation, it can be smoked, eaten, drunk or made into the more powerful drugs such as morphine and heroin.
 About 10 kilograms of opium produces one kilogram of morphine which yields one kilograms of heroin.

-Morphine Morphine is a natural alkaloid derived from opium seed pod.
+Morphine is a natural alkaloid derived from the seed pod of the various opium poppy plants grown in Southeast and Southwest Asia, Mexico, and Colombia.
 It and codeine occur naturally in opium and are the active ingredients in opium that get a person high.
 Available in a powder and in liquid form, it is named after the Morpheus, the Greek god of dreams, who was sometimes dedicated with a handful of opium poppies.

 Morphine is still regarded as the best means for treating violent pain and is still widely used to treat the pain from things like kidney stones, acute pancreatitis and severe injuries.
 Ambulances carry it to treat burn victims, relax people pinned in crashed vehicles so they can be more easily removed, and provide immediate relief for people with congestive heart failure by dilating blood vessels and preventing fluid from backing in the lungs.

-Heroin is a derivative of morphine.
+Heroin is an opioid drug made from morphine.
 Known by a host of nicknames including smack, junk and H, it is usually sold in the form of a white, beige or chocolate brown powder.
 When taken orally it rapidly break down into morphine in the body, but when injected, and to a lesser extent, when smoked, it produces an overwhelming rush, or surge of pleasure.